Guide to the Latest Landlord Electrical Regulations 2019

 - Failure to have the property tested or to ensure that the inspecting electrician is qualified/registered could lead to the possibility of heavy fines being imposed

 At present we simply have a list of proposed regulations.
 This gives little detail as to how the actual regulations will work or how they will be enforced.
+This unfortunately causes a lot of confusion for people as to what the actual landlord electrical regulations for 2019 are.

 However, there is an example of just such a regulation/scheme working up in Scotland.
 Here, mandatory EICRs for private rental properties have been a requirement since 1st December 2015.